UPACM/algolympics-site/src/2024/data/mechanics.md

 The contestants must be Filipino citizens or officially enrolled at a sponsoring institution in the Philippines at the time of the contest.

-Contestants will be required to submit a valid school ID in order to be eligible for the Online Final Round.
+Contestants will be required to submit a valid school ID in order to be eligible for the In-Person Final Round.
 If school ID is unavailable, contestants must provide proof of school registration showing their name and student number along with 1 valid ID.

 # Registration

 Teams must register through the [provided registration form](http://bit.ly/AlgoRegForm2024).
 Only 1 member of the team needs to submit the registration for the entire team.

-**Ensure that you have access to the email(s) you provide** and that they are regularly checked, as further instructions for the Online Elimination Round as well as the Online Final Round will be communicated through the email provided.
+**Ensure that you have access to the email(s) you provide** and that they are regularly checked, as further instructions for the Online Elimination Round as well as the In-Person Final Round will be communicated through the email provided.

 The team must have valid Codeforces accounts and a Codeforces team to register.
 Instructions for submitting these details will be communicated through the email you have provided in the registration form.